-- Do not connect the camera to your computer before you install the software.
+- 1 Check that the camera is not connected to your computer. - Do not connect the camera to your computer before you install the software.
 The software will not be installed correctly. - If a previous version is installed, follow the steps below to reinstall the software.
-(The newer version will overwrite the previous version.) - 1 Insert the EOS DIGITAL Solution Disk into your computer. - For Macintosh, double-click to open the CD-ROM icon displayed on the desktop, then double-click on [setup]. - 2 Click [Easy Installation] and follow the on-screen instructions to install. - Remove the CD-ROM after the installation is complete.
+(The newer version will overwrite the previous version.) - Insert the EOS Solution Disk (CD-ROM). - On your computer's desktop, double-click and open the CD-ROM icon, and then double-click [setup]. - Select your geographic area, country and language. - 4 Click [Easy Installation] to start installation. - Follow the on-screen instructions to complete the installation procedure. - 5 Click [Restart] when the installation has completed. - 6 Once the computer has restarted, remove the CD.